wp-plugins/blogchat-chat-system/readme.txt

 Up Next

 We are currently working on WebRTC video chat, which does not require Flash, and which would run on a variety of mobile devices.
+We are also working on a programmable interface so that you can add your own custom features to the chat.

 FEATURE LIST: